Pathophysiology of obesity

 Pathophysiology of obesity is the study of disordered physiological processes that cause, result from, or are otherwise associated with obesity.
 A number of possible pathophysiological mechanisms have been identified which may contribute in the development and maintenance of obesity.
+Obesity results from a complex interplay of genetic, hormonal, neural, and environmental factors that dysregulate energy balance.

 Research

 This field of research had been almost unapproached until the leptin gene was discovered in 1994 by J. M. Friedman's laboratory.
 These investigators postulated that leptin was a satiety factor.
 In the ob/ob mouse, mutations in the leptin gene resulted in the obese phenotype opening the possibility of leptin therapy for human obesity.
 However, soon thereafter J. F. Caro's laboratory could not detect any mutations in the leptin gene in humans with obesity.
 On the contrary, leptin expression was increased, proposing the possibility of leptin-resistance in human obesity.
 Since this discovery, many other hormonal mechanisms have been elucidated that participate in the regulation of appetite and food intake, storage patterns of adipose tissue, and development of insulin resistance.
-Since leptin's discovery, ghrelin, insulin, orexin, PYY 3-36, cholecystokinin, adiponectin, as well as many other mediators have been studied.
+Since leptin's discovery, ghrelin, insulin, orexin, PYY 3-36, cholecystokinin, adiponectin, GLP-1, as well as many other mediators have been studied.
+In particular, obesity is associated with impaired L-cell secretion of GLP-1.
 The adipokines are mediators produced by adipose tissue; their action is thought to modify many obesity-related diseases.
+Recent research has also implicated western-diet-induced alterations to the duodenal mucosa as an early step in the pathophysiology of obesity, via altered neurohormonal signaling.